 - Basic Liang Gong Exercises | Dao yin Qigong – This set of exercises is taught by my teacher Michael Issa.
 He has a great massage warm-up, then goes into the first movement of Ma Wang Dui.

-- Ma Wang Dui is a great set of exercises that work the main energy meridians – great stretches for the back!
+- Ma Wang Dui is a super set of exercises that work the main energy meridians – great stretches for the back!

 - Another version of Ma Wang Dui, no instruction but very easy to follow.